 Radha Subramanyam is President of Insights, Research and Data Analytics for iHeartMedia, where she develops and manages an expansive range of data and research efforts involving digital analytics, ratings and measurement, ad sales research, mobile measurement, programming analysis, music research, campaign measurement/attribution and marketing research.
 She is one of a select group of media and entertainment executives with extensive experience in all areas of the industry – television, digital, radio and social media.
 Prior to joining iHeartMedia, Subramanyam held senior executive roles at Yahoo! and MTV Networks and was one of the founding leaders of a new analytics and consulting practice at Nielsen that advises media and advertising clients on shifts in media consumption.
 She began her media career at NBCUniversal after having previously taught media and entertainment courses at Vassar College and New York University.
 Subramanyam has been widely recognized by the industry and her peers through several awards, including being named one of the Most Influential Women in Radio by Radio Ink in 2013 and 2014.

 Last month we took over Las Vegas for the eighth straight year – bringing the biggest names across all music genres together on one stage for two incredible nights.
 Our 2018 iHeartRadio Music Festival created music history, with both NBC’s “Today” show and “E!
 News” calling it “the place to be” and E! also noting that our Festival was “more star-studded than ever before.”

-So tune in – and spread the word to your family, friends and social networks – to catch the legendary performances that have made the iHeartRadio Music Festival the biggest weekend in music.
+The CW network captured every can’t-miss moment, superstar collaboration and surprise celebrity guest for a two-night television special that will air on Sunday and Monday from 8 p.m. – 10 p.m.
+ET/PT.
+It promises to be an amazing night of television.
+So tune in to catch the legendary performances that have made the iHeartRadio Music Festival the biggest weekend in music.
 And don’t forget to use #iHeartOnCW when posting throughout Sunday and Monday’s special broadcasts.